JuanMiguelBG/ogage/README.md

 Global Hotkey: F Button

-R3 and Dpad Up = Brightness Up
+F and Dpad Up = Brightness Up
-R3 and Dpad Down = Brightness Down
+F and Dpad Down = Brightness Down
-R3 and Dpad Left = Dark on
+F and Dpad Left = Dark on
-R3 and Dpad Right = Dark off
+F and Dpad Right = Dark off
-R3 and Volume Up = Brightness Up (Can be held for continuous brightness increase)
+F and Volume Up = Brightness Up (Can be held for continuous brightness increase)
-R3 and Volume Down = Brightness Down (Can be held for continuous brightness decrease)
+F and Volume Down = Brightness Down (Can be held for continuous brightness decrease)

-R3 and X = Volume Up
+F and X = Volume Up
-R3 and B = Volume Down
+F and B = Volume Down
-R3 and Y = Mute
+F and Y = Mute
-R3 and A = Volume 75%
+F and A = Volume 75%

-R3 and L1 = Normal Performance
+F and L1 = Toggle Bluetooth
-R3 and L2 = Max Performance

-R3 and R1 = Wifi On
+F and R1 = Wifi On
-R3 and R2 = Wifi Off
+F and R2 = Wifi Off

-R3 and Power = Safely shutdown device
+F and Power = Safely shutdown device
 Power (Short Press) = Put device to sleep

 -----